zenobi-us/zenobi-us/content/posts/2024-01-22-api-errors-in-your-ui.md

 Or maybe you don't want to even show a message, but need perform some kind of logic branching based on the error.

-Arguably, these error messages should be the domain of the UX and UI teams making the frontends.
+Arguably, these error messages should be the domain of the UX and UI teams making the front-ends.

 ## How can it be improved